 Spring

 - Focus on feeder creeks and sloughs where bass move to spawn for spring bass fishing.
+They will be in these slower moving areas making beds.

 - Look for shallow, warmer areas with plenty of cover.